 Choose a tool that prevents the end user from interrupting the ongoing processes and communication with the asset management database.
 The best way to prevent users from interrupting the asset management procedures is to make the solution transparent.
 If the local agent software is interrupted or removed, the asset tool should have the ability to detect and repair the local agent so that it can continue to report on the state of the asset.

 The foundation of IT Asset Management is collecting all the asset information.
 Choose discovery tools that detect both hardware and software.
 Utilize discovery tools that keep the asset management database up-to-date by monitoring the assets for any changes to hardware and software.
+Above all, you need to be sure that your pcie is adequately providing connections from your computer processors and supplying memory to other components and peripherals.
 Make sure the tools you choose work on the internal network and over the internet.
 To ensure accuracy, implement measures to prevent users from interrupting the asset discovery tools.
 Remember, not only is it important to know the asset exists, it is also important to know where it is located.

 Follow me on Twitter @marcelshaw